ocpu/db/README.md

 This ORM library tries as much as possible to create database provider native solutions for all code that is generated in the background for your models.

+Versions can be found in the [releases tab](https://github.com/ocpu/db/releases)

 ## Models

 As briefly covered above the [Active Record pattern][wiki-ar] is used to provide models as classes, and have delegated properties describe columns and relations.